Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 In our solution to day 11, we used Chapel’s synchronization variables where today we used its atomic variables.
 You might be wondering how to decide between these options when writing your own task-parallel programs given that, in most cases, either variable type can be used with just a bit of effort.

-In practice, we tend to think of atomic
+In practice, we tend to think of atomics as being best-suited for what we

 might call “optimistic” synchronization situations: cases where the chances